We absolutely can’t thank you enough.

 Under the recently enacted Child Victims Act (CVA) in New York, child sexual abuse survivors have an extended time period to file a claim for compensation and to hold their abusers accountable.
 The CVA makes it possible for thousands of victims of child sex abuse to file claims, and we want to clarify how the time windows apply to different types of cases.

-Once the one-year extension is up on January 14, 2021, victims of child sexual abuse will still have an extended statute of limitations.
 Under the CVA, survivors will have up until they reach the age of 55 to file a lawsuit against the abuser for claims that had not yet expired under the old statute of limitations period.
 The new law recognizes that it can take quite some time for survivors to overcome the initial trauma of the abuse and to be in a position to file a claim.

-Contact A Sexual Abuse Lawyer In Schenectady
+Contact A Sexual Abuse Lawyer

 It is extremely important for survivors to hold their abusers accountable.
 Even if it might seem impossible to move forward with a claim due to the trauma of abuse, we want you to know that many sexual abuse survivors are able to heal by seeking justice.
 An experienced and compassionate Schenectady sexual abuse attorney at our firm can speak with you today about your case and your options for filing a claim.
 Contact Powers & Santola, LLP to learn more about the services we provide to sexual abuse survivors in New York.